This post may contain affiliate links. Please read our disclosure policy.

 The full ingredients and instructions for this recipe are in the recipe card below, but here's a visual overview of how you do it.

-Whisk the dry ingredients, like the gluten free flour blend, baking powder, baking soda, salt, and sugar together.
-Add cold, shredded butter and mix.
+Whisk together the gluten free flour blend, baking powder, baking soda, salt, and sugar.
+Add cold, shredded butter and toss to coat.

 overhead image of baked bubbling blueberry cobbler filling with baked golden brown pastry topping in white casserole dish